4ms/SMR/README.md

 *	Six gate/digital inputs (can be used as unscaled CV inputs)
 *	Six CV outputs (0V-8V), driven by PWM

-As of writing this (Sept, 2015), there are two PCB versions: 1.0 and 1.0.1.
-These are functionally identical and this firmware will run exactly the same on both versions.
+As of writing this (Feb 2016), there are three PCB versions: 1.0, and 1.0.1, and 1.0.2.
+These are functionally identical and this firmware will run exactly the same on all versions.
+The later versions reflect improvements in manufacturability, not in circuit performance.

 ## Setting up your environment
 You need to install the GCC ARM toolchain.
 This project is known to compile with arm-none-eabi-gcc version 4.8.3, and version 4.9.3.
+It is likely that it will compile with future versions as well.

 It's recommended (but not necessary) to install ST-UTIL/stlink.
 Without it, you will have to update using the audio bootloader, which is very slow (5 minutes per update).
 With ST-UTIL or stlink and a programmer, you can update in 5-20 seconds.